Nine reflections on AI@UAE: Pioneering innovations in AI development and application

 This week, I spent a few days discovering AI@UAE.
 I landed at Abu Dhabi airport on Saturday with the prevailing perception of a rich oil country investing heavily in the tech future, mainly hardware.
 I left on Thursday morning inspired by unique AI approaches and developments that seem to be quite intent on putting humans at the centre of the new AI era.

 Before I list my reflections on AI, let me explain the context for my visit.
-Diplo was invited by the UAE’s Anwar Gargash Diplomatic Academy (AGDA) to deliver a 3-day leadership course on AI and diplomacy to a selected group of officials across government departments.
+Diplo was invited by the UAE’s Anwar Gargash Diplomatic Academy (AGDA) to deliver a 3-day leadership course on AI and diplomacy to a select group of officials across government departments.

 Public lecture on AI diplomacy at AGDA